wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ### No partially successful answers

-The WHIP endpoint SHOULD NOT reject individual "m=" sections as per {{!RFC8829}} Section 5.3.1 in case there is any error processing the "m=" section, but reject the HTTP POST request with a "406 Not Acceptable" error response to prevent having partially successful WHIP sessions which can be misleading to end users.
+The WHIP endpoint SHOULD NOT reject individual "m=" sections as per {{!RFC8829}} Section 5.3.1 in case there is any error processing the "m=" section, but reject the HTTP POST request with a "406 Not Acceptable" error response to prevent having partially successful ingest sessions which can be misleading to end users.

 ### DTLS setup role and SDP "setup" attribute